Manasa-Sangem/Demo/README.md

 # Demo
-This is my learning repository
+This is my learning repository.
+Author-Manasa.